aatman-24/aatman-24/README.md

 # Hi there, I'm Aatman 👋

-I'm a passionate Software Engineer currently working at HashedIn by Deloitte, Bengaluru, India.
-I love building scalable systems and automating complex workflows.
-Deeply interested in understanding the inner workings of technology and how it operates.
-Fascinated by distributed systems and managing their complexities.
-Always eager to learn and explore the depths of emerging technologies.
+With 2.2 years of experience in backend engineering, I specialize in building scalable systems and automating complex workflows.
+I’m deeply interested in understanding the inner workings of technology, particularly distributed systems and microservices architecture.
+Always eager to learn, I explore emerging technologies to solve complex challenges.

 I primarily work with Java, Spring Boot, and Microservices to build scalable applications.
 My expertise extends to cloud technologies, particularly AWS, along with tools like Docker, RabbitMQ, and Apache Kafka for system orchestration.
 I also have strong experience in PostgreSQL for database management and use Git for version contro

-## 🌱 Currently Learning
-System Design, Advanced Kafka & Cloud Architecture, Distributed Systems, Microservices Architecture, Kubernetes
+I'm currently learning System Design, Advanced Kafka, Cloud Architecture, Distributed Systems, Microservices, and Kubernetes to enhance my skills in building scalable systems

 ## 📬 Let's Connect
 - Email: [aatman.code@gmail.com](mailto:aatman.code@gmail.com)